DecLearn/declearn/docs/user-guide/optimizer.md

   (made recursively of those of its plug-ins).
 - `optim.set_state` may be used to reset the states of an optimizer to given values.
-- The `declearn.utils.json_load` and `json_dump` utils may be used to save and load the configuration and state dictionaries to and from JSON files.
+- The `declearn.utils.serialize.json_load` and `json_dump` utils may be used to save and load the configuration and state dictionaries to and from JSON files.

 ### Framework agnosticity